World powers want to stick with the Iran Nuclear Deal. The US doesn’t. Here is why.

 The bully was further appeased in August 2016 in a rather disingenous manner, when President Obama sent a US plane with $400 million in Swiss francs, Euros and other currency (but not American dollars, so as to “hide” that it was American-held money Obama was returning) to Iran.
 This was part of at $1.7 billion settlement that was related to a failed arms deal under the time of the Shah of Iran – many many years ago.
 But there was another feature to this incident.

-It was amazingly “convenient” that in an action thinly disguised to look un-connected to this money drop, that Iran released four American prisoners and formally implemented the JCPoA.
+It was amazingly “convenient” that in an action thinly disguised to appear un-connected to this money drop, that Iran released four American prisoners and formally implemented the JCPoA.

 It is a long standing American policy not to pay ransom for people, but this sure looked like a ransom payment.

 So the bully got a lot of what he wanted.
-Now, President Trump is calling the bully out, noting the weakness of the JCPoA and, as he is so astute with the art of deal making, he is particularly sensitive to bad deals that the US has mad in recent history, and he wants to change this in such a way that American interests are actually benefitted.
+Now, President Trump is calling the bully out, noting the weakness of the JCPoA.
+As he is extremely astute in the art of deal-making, he is particularly sensitive to bad deals that the US has made in recent history, and he wants to change this one in such a way that American interests are actually benefitted.

-There is simply nothing wrong with this.
-The only thing that seems to make it wrong is the pall of “guilt” for being American that the liberals have worked so hard to cast over our people and our nation for decades, culminating in the leftist free-for-all that was Obama and the Media in control.
+The only thing that seems to make it wrong is the pall of “guilt” for being American that the liberals have worked so hard to cast over our people and our nation for decades, culminating in the leftist free-for-all that was Obama and the liberal mainstream media in control.

 President Trump smells a rat in the deal and he wants to address it.
 And what does Iran do?